This blog uses affiliate links, which may earn a commission for purchases made at no additional cost to you.

 I won't lie, it's difficult, and I still can't believe this is a part of a new chapter in my life, or story.
 And if you knew Sean and what happened, 10 times out of 10 you're thinking the same.

 Today makes 16 weeks since our son transitioned.
 It's very hard for me to use words like died, killed, grave, and buried – so I never do.
-We still haven't ordered the marker because I am not ready to see his name on the ground.
+We still haven't ordered the marker because I am not ready to see his name on the ground (update, I finally ordered the marker in 2023 and it has been placed).

 Another reason is my youngest grandson is 3 years old and learning to spell his own name.
 His mother visits the garden often and the baby just rides his scooter around; it's all so sad to me.
 He doesn't understand whats going on, so seeing his last name on the grave may be triggering.